 On Favourite Books

-Playing Portishead last night and feeling decadent, I decided to compose a list of my favourite five books.
+Feeling decadent whilst listening to Portishead last night, I decided to compose a list of my favourite five books.
 This took alot longer than I expected.
 Let me begin by telling you about my bookcase.
 It arrived raw pine, in a kit, from my mother three years ago.
 I finished, varnished and assembled it myself, and I am so proud that what was once a pile of bare wood is now a huge, elegant showpiece in my lounge room.
 Anyway, I spent about 2 hours last night in front of it, taking books down and returning them, muttering "Yes...no...how can I leave this out...I don't like this that much..." etc.

 After all that, I finally arrived at the list, in alphabetical order: